What Affects Fuel Economy? Key Factors Every Driver Should Know

 Vehicle Design and Powertrain

-Different vehicles are designed with different priorities.
-Larger engines, higher horsepower, and all-wheel drive systems typically consume more fuel than smaller, lighter configurations.
+Not all vehicles are built for the same efficiency goals.
+Larger engines, higher horsepower setups, and all-wheel-drive systems generally consume more fuel than smaller, lighter designs.

 Fuel Quality and Type

-Using the correct fuel grade recommended by the manufacturer is important.
-Higher-octane fuel does not improve fuel economy unless the vehicle specifically requires it.
+Using the fuel grade recommended by the manufacturer matters more than many drivers think.
+Higher-octane fuel doesn’t automatically improve efficiency unless the engine is designed for it.

 Understanding Real-World Fuel Economy